cknight/kv-utils/README.md

 ## multiSet

 Set multiple key/value pairs into KV.
-Sets are grouped together into transactions for higher performance than setting individually.
+The key/value pairs are grouped together into transactions for higher performance over setting individually as this reduces network traversal.

 ```ts
 import {